GuyWhoCodesThings/MLib/README.md

 % make clean

 To get familiar with the library, go through tutorial.ipynb, which contains examples of basic operations and use cases.
 You might need to install matplotlib if not already installed

+To run tests, use:
+% python3 -m unittest discover -s tests